Sheep Crafts for Kids Page 3

 Brown or White Pipe Cleaners

 1. Make a box out of heavy card stock or use the pattern (Available to members only).
 You could also use a small box used to hole jewelry and glue a piece of card stock to the side of the box.
 Draw a picture with trees, flowers, butterflies, and the sun on the backdrop.

 2. Cut a green piece of felt to fit in the bottom of the box for grass and glue it down.

 3. To make the sheep cut pipe cleaners into one inch pieces and fold them in half.
 Glue them onto the pompom with the pointy ends of the pipe cleaners sticking into the body.
 Draw a sheep head on a piece of paper, cut it out, and glue it to the pompom.
-(A pattern for the sheep head is available to members.)

 This craft comes from the 23rd Psalm lesson on The Resource Room.

 ©2000, Digital by Design, Inc - See Copyright Information